ragecryx/Storytelling-System-Dot-Rating-Widget/README.md

 Storytelling-System-Dot-Rating-Widget
 =====================================

-An HTML5 widget for dot rating, to be used in tabletop roleplaying games based on the Storytelling System (e.g. World of Darkness, Vampire the Masquerade etc).
-Uses jQuery 1.11.0
+An HTML5 widget for dot rating that is used in tabletop roleplaying games based on the Storytelling System (e.g. World of Darkness, Vampire the Masquerade etc).
+Uses jQuery.

 Examples
 ========